ChesterSng/TISC2022/Challenge 5B.md

 ## PALINDROME's Secret

 We are given a website and its source code.
-There is a login page.

 This web application requires 3 exploits to be able to retrieve the flag.
-1. SQL injection (not your normal SQL payload)
+1. SQL injection (not your normal SQL payload) to *log in*
-1. HTTP Request Smuggling (damn cool, never learnt before)
+1. HTTP Request Smuggling (damn cool, never learnt before) to make a request to a protected URL.
-1. Cross-Site Scripting (sort of, but it is HTML Injection)
+1. Cross-Site Scripting (sort of, but it is HTML Injection) to steal the administrator token.

 ![Login Page](./Images/Challenge5_1.png)